-Meanwhile, the Bank started the business of non-performing asset securitisation so as to maintain the stability of asset quality as well as explore new means for disposing of non-performing assets.
+Meanwhile, the Group started the business of non-performing asset securitisation so as to maintain the stability of asset quality as well as explore new means for disposing of non-performing assets.

-The degree of credit risk of securitised assets transferred out by the Group to other entities is determined by external third-party independent accountants considering the transaction structures of each securitisation project and the testing results of the risk-reward transfer model.
-The main risks assumed by the Group include: 1) the possible loss arising from senior and subordinated securities retained by the Group as per regulatory requirements; 2) reputational risk arising from failure to pay the principal or interest of senior securities on time due to overdue payment or default of a large amount of underlying assets; and 3) the possible loss arising from cash advance facilities as a result of advance payment of disposal expenses by the Group as the loan servicer in non-performing asset securitisation projects.
+The degree of credit risk of securitised assets transferred out by the Bank to other entities is determined by external third-party independent accountants considering the transaction structures of each securitisation project and the testing results of the risk-reward transfer model.
+The main risks assumed by the Bank include: (i) the possible loss arising from senior and subordinated securities retained by the Group as per regulatory requirements; (ii) reputational risk arising from failure to pay the principal or interest of senior securities on time due to overdue payment or default of a large amount of underlying assets; and (iii) the possible reputational risk arising from inadequate service delivery as the product loan servicer.